Vanishing lines in chromatic homotopy theory: Introduction

-Each stage of the tower, $L_{E_h}S^0$, is the Bousfield localization of the sphere spectrum with respect to the height-$h$ Lubin--Tate theory $E_h$.
+At each stage of this tower, $L_{E_h}S^0$ is the Bousfield localization of the sphere spectrum with respect to $E_h$.
 These localizations can be inductively computed via the chromatic fracture square, which is the homotopy pullback square